Pitt Law’s Externship Program allows students to earn credit for legal work performed outside the law school during the fall, spring, or summer.

 Thank you for your interest in participating in our Externship Program.
 In structuring the Externship Program, the Law School is committed to ensuring, through the careful selection of supervising attorneys by the Externship placement site and continuing faculty involvement in each Externship, that the quality of the learning experience for externs is comparable to that which is offered by the Law School in courses taught by full-time faculty.

 Each extern is expected to perform his or her work with the dedication, quality of judgment and analytical skill, and attention to professional ethics that can reasonably be expected of a future member of the Bar.
 To receive credit for the Externship experience, the student extern must complete his/her/their Externship work in a manner that is deemed satisfactory by the Supervising Attorney and the Faculty Advisor for that Externship, as well as completing the required classwork and other program requirements.

 If you are interested in serving as an externship site or you have further questions regarding the program, please feel free to reach out to the Co-Directors, Rochelle R. McCain, Director of Externships, Public Interest & Government Relations and law Professor Stephanie Dangel at email@example.com.

 Semester in D.C.
 Program

-Spend the semester in Washington, D.C., working for a nonprofit or government agency and earn up to 13 credits.
-If you have any interest in working in D.C. or for a public policy organization after graduation, this program offers the opportunity to make contacts and gain intensive, hands-on experience in your field of interest.
+Spend the semester in Washington, D.C., working for a nonprofit or government agency and earn up to 15 credits.
+These credits are in addition to the four credits you can earn through the Externship Program.
+The Semester in D.C.
+Program offers the opportunity to make contacts and gain intensive, hands-on experience in your field of interest.
+It is especially useful for students who have an interest in working in D.C. or for a government, non-profit, or public policy organization after graduation.
 See the Semester in D.C.
 Program page for more information.